Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hertfordshire and are not the council.
 About us

-The Resources and Performance Cabinet Panel met on Wednesday 15 April 2026 to discuss a range of important issues, including plans for new school places in the Gilston Garden Community, the future of several council-owned properties, and the council's strategic asset management plan.
-Key decisions included approving capital budgets for new primary schools in Gilston and agreeing to declare the former Bill Everett Centre and land at Highfield Farm surplus to requirements for disposal.
+The Resources and Performance Cabinet Panel met on Wednesday 15 April 2026 to discuss a range of important issues, including the delivery of new school places for the Gilston development, the future of several council-owned properties, and the adoption of a new Strategic Asset Management Plan.
+Key decisions included approving capital budgets for new primary schools in Gilston and agreeing to declare the former Bill Everett Centre in Watford and land at Highfield Farm surplus to requirements for disposal.

 Future of Council Properties

-Land at Chequersfield, Welwyn Garden City: The panel noted the proposed terms for the sale of land at Chequersfield, which is affected by significant historic landfill contamination.
-The council has provisionally agreed terms to sell the site unconditionally to VolkerWessels, a specialist in land remediation, who will take full responsibility for remediation.
-This disposal is expected to generate a capital receipt and ensure the safe remediation of the site.
-Councillor Mark Biddle raised concerns about the potential impact of future development on local residents, including traffic flow, air quality, and noise pollution.
-Officers advised that these issues would be managed through the planning system and enforced by district and borough councils.
-The panel agreed that the full panel's support for Councillor Biddle's points should be noted and considered by the estates team during disposal.
+The panel received an overview of the proposed terms for the sale of land at Chequersfield, Welwyn Garden City.
+The site is affected by significant historic landfill contamination, with estimated remediation costs of circa £20 million.
+Terms have been provisionally agreed with VolkerWessels, a specialist in land remediation, to sell the site unconditionally.
+The council's residual liability will remain but is anticipated to dissipate over time, with insurance lined up for this risk.
+The panel was asked to note the disposal, which represents an opportunity for safe remediation and a capital receipt for the council.
+Councillor Mark Biddle raised concerns about the potential impact on local residents regarding traffic flow, air quality, and noise pollution, suggesting these be incorporated into the terms of disposal.
+Officers advised that these issues would be best managed through the planning system, and that air quality and noise monitoring enforcement is carried out by district and borough councils.
+The panel agreed that the points raised by Councillor Biddle would be noted in the minutes and considered by the estates team during disposal.

 Future of Secure Tenancies

-The panel reviewed the proposed Strategic Asset Management Plan (SAMP) for 2025-2029, which sets out how Hertfordshire County Council will manage, optimise, and invest in its land and property assets to support corporate plan priorities.
-The plan introduces five strategic objectives: Service Delivery Enablement, Financial Sustainability & Commercial Value, Economic Growth & Housing Delivery, Climate & Environmental Responsibility, and People & Workplace Excellence.
-Councillor Alexander Curtis raised concerns about the suitability of existing council chambers for potential future unitary authorities post-LGR, suggesting County Hall might need to be retained.
-Officers acknowledged the speculation surrounding LGR but stated that provision could be made for meeting spaces.
-Councillor Mark Biddle questioned the fallback plan if the SAMP's assumptions did not hold, to which officers responded that the plan included an active work plan that would be monitored and amended as needed.
-Councillor Richard Roberts expressed support for the SAMP's aspirational nature but voiced concerns about the achievability of some targets, particularly regarding supported living accommodation and the Joint Emergency Services Project (JESA).
-Councillor England, as Executive Member for Sustainability, welcomed the integration of sustainability goals.
+The panel considered the new Strategic Asset Management Plan (SAMP) 2025-2029, which sets out how Hertfordshire County Council will manage, optimise, and invest in its land and property assets to support corporate plan delivery and council priorities.
+The plan outlines five strategic objectives: Service Delivery Enablement, Financial Sustainability & Commercial Value, Economic Growth & Housing Delivery, Climate & Environmental Responsibility, and People & Workplace Excellence.
+Councillor Alexander Curtis raised concerns about the potential impact of LGR on meeting spaces, suggesting County Hall might need to be retained.
+The Chair acknowledged the speculation surrounding LGR but stated that provision could be made.
+Councillor Mark Biddle questioned the fallback plan if the SAMP's assumptions did not hold.
+Officers confirmed that the plan includes an action plan that will be monitored, and that backup would involve traditional savings and alternative service delivery methods.
+Councillor John Graham commented that the SAMP aligned with the revised corporate plan, and Councillor Ian Albert welcomed the plan's urgency and focus on making best use of assets.
+Councillor Dr Ben Crystall questioned the sustainability of the capital receipt targets and the implications for listed buildings.
+Sass Pledger explained the ambitious targets were based on accelerated asset reviews and that listed buildings presented challenges regarding energy efficiency and accessibility.
 The panel recommended that Cabinet review and approve the implementation of the SAMP.

 Hertfordshire County Council Performance Monitor – Quarter 3 2025-26

 The panel received an update on the council's performance for the third quarter of the financial year 2025-26.
-The report, which follows recommendations from a cross-party task and finish group, provides an overview of 40 deliverables in the corporate plan, along with snapshots of key priorities and corporate risks.
+The report, which follows recommendations from a cross-party task and finish group, provides an overview of 40 deliverables in the corporate deliverable plan, a snapshot deck of key priorities, and a summary of corporate risks.
 Councillor Matthew Hurst raised concerns about the accessibility of online tools for requesting carer's assessments.
-Councillor Mark Biddle questioned mitigation actions for SEND improvement targets, and Councillor Alexander Curtis used a humorous analogy to highlight concerns about road conditions and the state of highways maintenance.
-Councillor Richard Roberts praised the improved format of the performance reports, acknowledging the work of officers and the cross-party group.
-The panel noted the report and requested that Cabinet approve the metrics and approach outlined.
+Councillor Mark Biddle questioned mitigation actions for SEND improvement targets and their impact.
+Councillor Alexander Curtis used a humorous analogy to highlight concerns about the state of roads and the cancellation of Highways Cabinet Panel meetings.
+Councillor England commented on the council's sustainability strategy.
+Councillor Richard Roberts praised the improved format of the reports and the work of the cross-party group.
+The panel noted the report and requested Cabinet approve the metrics and approach outlined.

 Hertfordshire County Council Resources Management Board Performance Monitor – Quarter 3 2025-26

-This report provided performance metrics for the Resources Directorate.
-Key indicators included sickness absence, headcount, agency spend, and payroll costs.
-Councillor Mark Biddle inquired about practices shared to reduce sickness absence and directorates overspending on agency staff.
-Officers explained that while Resources had low sickness levels, the trend was increasing, and they were exploring more personal approaches to managing absence.
-Agency spend was higher in legal and technology departments due to recruitment challenges.
-Councillor Ian Albert asked for a breakdown of sickness levels by directorate, and Councillor Curtis suggested tracking time spent in virtual meetings as a potential productivity measure.
-Officers agreed to discuss the sentiment behind this suggestion strategically rather than implementing a formal metric.
+This report provided performance metrics related to infrastructure and corporate-wide measurements for the Resources Directorate.
+Two metrics were flagged as amber: workforce headcount numbers, indicating an area of focus for the executive board, and response times to freedom of information requests, which had fallen below the target of 90% due to increased volume and complexity.
+Councillor Mark Biddle inquired about practices shared to reduce sickness absence and overspending directorates on agency staff.
+Scott Crudgington, Head of Corporate Finance, explained that while Resources had the lowest sickness levels, the trend was increasing, and the council was moving back to a more personal approach to managing sickness.
+Agency spend was higher in hard-to-recruit areas like legal and technology.
+Councillor Ian Albert asked for a breakdown of sickness levels by directorate, which officers agreed to provide.
+Councillor Alexander Curtis suggested a metric for time spent in virtual meetings.
+Scott Crudgington acknowledged the sentiment but advised against a formal metric due to data quality concerns, proposing instead to discuss meeting culture strategically.
 The panel noted the report.

 Compliments and Complaints Report 2024-2025